 - Bring a picnic or stop by the Ice Cream Shop outside the Biltmore House to purchase a picnic to go.
 There are many great picnic spots on the Estate.

 - If you arrive on the estate after 4 PM, your ticket can be validated for the next day at the Reception & Ticket Center.
-And you can usually add a day for $10.
+And you can usually add a day for a great rate.

 - The grounds are perfect for walking your pets, but please make sure to keep them securely leashed at all times.
 Pets are not allowed inside Biltmore mansion or other estate buildings such as the winery, restaurants, and shops.